Supporting someone else

 - Create your account at gov.uk.

-- If you have any specific preferences or instructions on your POA, we cannot see these with just your secure code.
+- By post to our office.
+If you have any specific preferences or instructions on your POA, or you’ve stated that your attorneys must act Jointly for some decisions and Severally for others, we may not be able to see these with just your secure code.
 Please attach a photo, photocopy, or screenshot of your POA so we can see your preferences.
 This image does not need to be certified or original.

-- We'll update your account and contact you via your preferred method to confirm everything.
+- We'll update your account and contact you via post to confirm everything.

 All other types of power of attorney and Orders of the Court of Protection

-Send the original or a certified copy of your document to:
+Alongside the signed form, send the original or a wet-certified copy of your document to:

 Hargreaves Lansdown